Resetting Customer Purchase Limits with Shopify Flow

 Step 2: Configure your schedule

-Quarterly Trigger: Monthly on the 1st, then add a Condition: month equals January, April, July, or October
+• Quarterly (calendar quarters): Month equals January, April, July, or October

 Step 3: Add the reset action